 7. Listen to your body

 Aim to recover well through sleep and nutrition.
 Rest is when your body adapts to the hard work you have put into training.
 Without rest, you will find your body will recover slower.
-Where possible, aim to get close to 8 hours sleep
+Where possible, aim to get close to 8 hours sleep.

 8. Gradually build up your running

-9. Sports massages
+9. Sports massage

 Some people like to regularly incorporate a sports massage to prevent injury; however this is a personal preference.
 The science to back this is mixed but there is no harm in a monthly trip to your physio if this is something you can afford and enjoy.
-Regular stretching, foam rolling or yoga at home will also work very well.
-Get to know your body, where your tight spots are, and work on these areas 3-4x a week.